Stax0o/LearningJavaCore/README.md

 # LearningJavaCore
-A practice repository for learning Java and Git.
-Includes various Java exercises and example projects.
+I created this repository while learning Java Core and Git, to put what I've learned into practice and track my progress.
+There will be no tutorials here.